 Individual, group and family psychotherapy

-Whether it’s for mental health or addiction treatment and recovery, Citizen Advocates provides person-centered, compassionate therapy services to all age groups.
-All individuals in our care receive an initial assessment to determine treatment needs, and build on the strengths, tools and resources to support a sustained recovery.
+Citizen Advocates provides person-centered, compassionate therapy services to all age groups for mental health or addiction treatment and recovery.
+All individuals in our care receive an initial assessment to determine treatment needs.
+This allows us to identify and build upon the strengths, tools and resources most likely to support long-term recovery.

 The treatment we provide is built around your needs: